Oil and Gas

 - Susman Godfrey successfully represented American Central Gas Companies in an arbitration in connection with its antitrust claims.
 During a two-week binding arbitration -- less than two months after being ordered to arbitration -- we proved that defendants Union Pacific Resources and Duke Energy Field Services had attempted to monopolize and had monopolized the market for natural gas processing in Panola County, Texas.
 The arbitrator awarded American Central treble damages.
 Upon release of the arbitrator's decision, the defendants tried to seal the arbitration order.
 We opposed.
 The arbitrator and the federal district judge both refused to seal the arbitration order.

 - We represented Southern Natural Gas Company in its Gas Supply Realignment proceedings at the Federal Energy Regulatory Commission in which Southern has achieved a settlement with most of it customers that has been approved by the FERC.
 Although some litigation remains, Southern has effectively resolved responsibility for several hundred million dollars' worth of exposure under high-priced long-term gas contracts.

 - When Mesa Petroleum attempted a hostile acquisition of Unocal Corporation, Susman Godfrey represented Unocal in an antitrust lawsuit challenging the proposed takeover.
 Similarly, we represented InterNorth in an antitrust action when Coastal challenged its merger with HNG.
-We recovered approximately $50 million for purchasers of oil field tubulars in a class action antitrust lawsuit alleging price-fixing.

 Power Plant Construction Disputes